emmacarli/pulsar_data_analysis_acreroad/README.md

 To run this iPython notebook, you need a Linux system with PRESTO, PINT and TEMPO installed.
 I have included notes on how to install them at the end of this README.

-You also need an installation of all the packages imported at the beginning of the notebook.
+You also need an installation of all the Python packages imported at the beginning of the notebook.

 The notebook requires the following files in the working directory:
 - Template_PRESTO_inf_file.txt (created with PRESTO's makeinf, has several fields left empty)